2-con/2-con/README.md

 **T-shirt start up**
 - CEO and IT for a t-shirt startup
-- Raised $380 within 4 months
+- Raised $380 within 4 month
-- Semi-finals in a district-level competition

-**Garudahacks**
-- Up and coming Garudahacks team member
-- Looking forward to contribute to the team!
+-
+**Dragonhacks**
+- Frontend website development for Dragonhacks
+- 1st ever school-backed hackathon
+- Tested the hackathon during launch day